jenkinsci/reliza-integration-plugin/README.md

 }
 ```

-This will set PAVEL_VAR env variable to "pavel var from context".

-TODO:

-The wrapper should call Reliza Hub and get version details, it should then propagate those version details onto enclosed Reliza steps to submit build information to Reliza Hub.
+Credentials should be set beforehand to be set as environment variables.
+The wrapper calls Reliza Hub to get version details and then
+propagates those version details onto enclosed Reliza steps to submit build information to Reliza Hub.

 ## Resources on pipelines and writing plugins
 https://www.jenkins.io/doc/book/pipeline/syntax/